 Since finding these types of bait is difficult sometimes, instead of live bait, I will use imitation grubs in rivers but not in lakes.

 Berkley PowerBait Power Wigglers are a great grub/maggot imitation.

-Plastic Nymphs like this 2″ Lil Hellgrammites is a good trout bait.
+Plastic Nymphs like this 2″ Lil Hellgrammites can be good in rivers.

 I use a single size 12 or 14 sedge hook to secure these to the line.

 You can drift them below the surface or on the surface.

 You can also fish imitation crickets that can work well, and one of the best ones I have tried is the Berkley Gulp Crickets.

 There are also imitations like plastic egg sack imitations, single rubber eggs, egg clusters, and Berkley PowerBait Dough.

 I only use egg imitations in faster water when a trout has less time to inspect the bait and when the fast current almost sets the hook for you.

 An exception and one of my favorite single egg imitation eggs, which can also be tied into spawn sacs or used as single eggs, is the Pautzke Fire Balls.
 These are basically soft beads, and they can be equally effective as hard beads.